Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 1. Assessing the risks: The risks include data loss, difficulty in collaborating with other employees, downtime, and added costs.

-2. Listing the opportunities: You can make a list of all the opportunities the migration process will present such as modernising the structure, lowering costs of storage as well and licensing of the plans.
+2. Listing the opportunities: You can make a list of all the opportunities the migration process will present, such as modernising the structure, lowering the costs of storage, as well as licensing of the plans.

 3. Future-proofing your tenant: You can limit the number of instabilities that can occur in the future due to older tenants.
 By migrating to a newer tenant, you can make sure that your organisation is ready for the changes in technology and the changes that will happen in business over the years.